astronomer/airflow-guides/guides/debugging-dags.md

 - If you're looking at historical task failures, ensure that your logs are retained long enough.
 For example, the default log retention period on Astronomer is 15 days, so any logs prior to that will not be stored.
 - If none of the above works, try checking your scheduler and webserver logs for any errors that might indicate why your task logs aren't showing up.

-## Recovering from Failures

-Once you have identified the cause of any failures in your tasks, you can begin to address them.
-If you've made any changes to your code, make sure to redeploy (if applicable) and check the Code View in the Airflow UI to make sure that your changes have been picked up by Airflow.

-If you want to rerun your whole DAG or specific tasks after making changes, you can easily do so with Airflow.
-Check out [this guide](https://www.astronomer.io/guides/rerunning-dags#rerunning-tasks) for details on how to rerun and apply backfills or catchups.

-How to address specific failures will depend heavily on the hook/operator/sensor used, as well as the use case.
-However, Airflow connections are an area that consistently cause issues in early DAG development, so we talk about those in more depth below.

-### Connections
+## Connection Troubleshooting

 Typically, Airflow connections are needed for Airflow to talk to any external system.
 Most hooks and operators will expect a connection parameter to be defined.
 Improperly defined connections are one of the most common issues Airflow users have to debug when first working with their DAGs.

+While the specific error associated with a poorly defined connection can vary widely, you will typically see a message with "connection" in the task logs.
+If you haven't defined a connection, you'll see a message like `'connection_abc' is not defined`.

-Below are some tips and tricks for getting them to work:
+Below are some general tips and tricks for getting them connections work:

 - Check out the Airflow [managing connections documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) to get familiar with how connections work.
 - Most hooks and operators will use the `default` connection of the correct type.
 You can change the `default` connection to use your connection details or define a new connection with a different name and pass that to the hook/operator.